Skip to content

 The agent produces a series of thinking, tool call, tool return, and text blocks as it works through the user request.
 The final message, assuming no errors, is a string which addresses the user’s request.

-The agent is configured with 6 tools:
+The agent is configured with 2 tools:

 Key parameters:

-• message: The user’s natural language question
+• question: The user’s natural language question

 Key parameters: